-Tips for Hiring a CASp Inspector
+Tips for Hiring a CASp Consultant

 When hiring any type of professional, it is important to do some due diligence and consider many factors before making a decision.
 Retaining a Certified Access Specialist (CASp) is no different.
 The California Division of the State Architect is the government entity that rigorously tests and certifies CASp Inspectors as experts in their field.
 After a CASp becomes certified, they can work with clients to perform inspections and generate CRASCA reports.
 Unfortunately, the quality of inspection protocols and reporting are not well regulated.
 This leads some Certified Access Specialists to voluntarily provide high quality reports that clients can easily understand and other CASp inspectors that do the bare minimum to provide a certificate.